svidgen/www.thepointless.com/README.md

 *(Everybody says so.)*

-**[Contribute](CONTRIBUTING.md)** to our wizardry (🧙) and your name will not be known amongst the grand sorcerers of the interwebs, securing bragging rights for the ages to come.
+**[Contribute](CONTRIBUTING.md)** to our wizardry (🧙) and your name will be known amongst the grand sorcerers of the interwebs, securing bragging rights for the ages to come.

 # Ideas, Comments, and Complaints, etc. 😶